 Grey Sofia, 2003-2004

-Planned, budgeted and implemented comprehensive communication programs for European and American offices of a leading web design studio.
+Planned, budgeted and implemented comprehensive communication programs for European and American offices of a leading web design studio (now dba Dynamo Software).
 Generated front-page coverage in the national press.

 Directed company’s university programs.

 Introduced social media listening as tool for corporate reputation research.

 Adopted paid search – Overture and, later, AdWords – as a major part of the paid media mix.